- Public Health & Human Services

-There are 140 confirmed cases of COVID-19 in Wahkiakum County.
-As of 5-28-2021 118 of those cases are considered recovered*.
-If you are not contacted by a Health Department, you are probably NOT a close contact.
+Identified close contacts will be contacted by a Health Department.
 Case investigation and contact notification is being actively done.
 Active person to person spread has been confirmed in Wahkiakum County.
 Please protect yourself and others.
-Wahkiakum County has also received notification of 1 COVID related fatality in a Wahkiakum resident.

 For those who feel they are experiencing COVID-19 symptoms, please contact your primary care physician first.
 Wahkiakum Health Department is also offering screening by calling 360-849-4041 during regular business hours of Monday through Friday 8:00 a.m. – 4:30 p.m.
 Please review the COVID-19 Testing Guidance for Healthcare Providers.
 You will be asked a series of questions and if the screener feels you should be tested, they will advise you of next steps.